Who could succeed Ayatollah Ali Khamenei to lead Iran?

 Ayatollah Ali Khamenei’s assassination brings Iran’s clerics the colossal task of picking his successor.
 They have only done so once, four decades ago.

-The assassination of Iran’s Supreme Leader Ayatollah Ali Khamenei, 86, in the US-Israeli air attacks has thrust Tehran to a pivotal crossroads as the clergy looks to pick the late ayatollah’s successor.
+The killing of Ayatollah Ali Khamenei in US-Israeli air attacks on Saturday has thrust Tehran to a pivotal crossroads as the ruling establishment looks to pick the late supreme leader’s successor.

-With Iran on a war footing, several senior leaders close to Khamenei were killed in the attack as well, including his top security adviser Ali Shamkani and Islamic Revolutionary Guard Corps (IRGC) commander-in-chief Mohammad Pakpour.
+Several senior leaders close to Khamenei were also killed in the attack, including his top security adviser Ali Shamkhani and Islamic Revolutionary Guard Corps (IRGC) commander-in-chief Mohammad Pakpour.

-Tehran has vowed to avenge the killing of Khamenei.
-The US President Donald Trump warned against the retaliatory attacks and suggested that the strikes on Iran would continue.
+Tehran on Sunday targeted more sites in Gulf countries in retaliation as it vowed to avenge the killing of Khamenei.
+Meanwhile, US President Donald Trump has warned against the retaliatory attacks and suggested that the strikes on Iran would continue.

-The US-Israeli attacks hit Iran on Saturday, when Tehran’s top diplomats were waiting for the next round of talks on upcoming Monday to lock a deal with Trump, including laying down nuclear ambitions, and avoiding an armed conflict.
+The US-Israeli attacks were launched on Saturday despite several rounds of diplomatic engagement with Tehran raised hopes of a deal on its nuclear programme.

-After 36 years in power, the late ayatollah’s killing has left Iran’s top clerics to prepare for the transfer of power to the next Supreme Leader.
-That’s something that they have only done once before, four decades ago.
+The assassination of Khamenei, who took power in 1989, has left Iran’s top leadership to prepare for the transfer of power at a time the world’s strongest military power has pledged to dismantle the ruling structure established following the 1979 revolution.

-So, who will be the next Supreme Leader of Iran?
+So, who will be the next supreme leader of Iran?
 And how will he be chosen?

-How is the Supreme Leader selected?
+How is the supreme leader selected?

-Iran’s Supreme Leader is selected by the Assembly of Experts, an 88-member clerical body elected by the public every eight years.
+Iran’s supreme leader is selected by the Assembly of Experts, an 88-member clerical body elected by the public every eight years.

-Candidates who run for the Assembly must first be vetted and approved by the Guardian Council, a powerful oversight body whose members are partly appointed by the Supreme Leader himself.
+Candidates who run for the Assembly must first be vetted and approved by the Guardian Council, a powerful oversight body whose members are partly appointed by the supreme leader himself.

 When the position becomes vacant, due to death or resignation, the Assembly of Experts convenes to choose a successor.
-A simple majority is sufficient to appoint the new Supreme Leader.
+A simple majority is sufficient to appoint the new supreme leader.

-As per Iran’s constitution, the candidate must be a senior jurist with deep knowledge of Shi’a jurisprudence, as well as qualities such as political judgment, courage, and administrative capability.
+As per Iran’s constitution, the candidate must be a senior jurist with deep knowledge of Shia jurisprudence, as well as qualities such as political judgment, courage, and administrative capability.

-Earlier, there had been only one other transfer of power in the office of the Supreme Leader of Iran, when Grand Ayatollah Ruhollah Khomeini, the leader of the Islamic Revolution, died at age 86 in 1989.
+Earlier, there had been only one other transfer of power in the office of the supreme leader of Iran, when Grand Ayatollah Ruhollah Khomeini, the leader of the Islamic Revolution, died at age 86 in 1989.

 What happens in Iran during a leadership vacuum?